jeffsvajlenko/BigCloneEval/ReadMe.txt

 	Step 4: Build the source code.
 ------------------------------------------------------------------------------------------

-From thje root directory, run make.
+From the root directory, run make.

 ------------------------------------------------------------------------------------------
 	Step 5: Initialize the tools database